BattMoTeam/BattMo/Documentation/publishedExamples/runProtonicMembrane_source.rst

   xc = model.(elyte).grid.cells.centroids(:, 1);

   %%
-  % We consider the solution obtained at the last time step, which corresponds to the solution at steady-state. state = states{end};
+  % We consider the solution obtained at the last time step, which corresponds to the solution at steady-state.
+The second
+  % line adds to the state variable all the variables that are derived from our primary unknowns. state = states{end};
   state = model.addVariables(state, schedule.control);